AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/regional-authorities.md

     });
 ```

 > NOTE: If you provide the value `"TryAutoDetect"` in the `azureRegion` field, the msal library which will try to discover the region the application has been deployed to and use that region.
-This is un-reliable and should be avoided.
+This is unreliable and should be avoided.

 ## Sample